DCC-EX/dcc-ex.github.io/docs/reference/hardware/motorboards/motor-board-config.md

-For details and instructions on how to connect and configure non-Arduino Motor Shield boards and their clones, see the `Supported Motorboards Setup Notes </ex-commandstation/advanced-setup/supported-motorboards/index>`{.interpreted-text role="doc"}.
+For details and instructions on how to connect and configure non-Arduino Motor Shield boards and their clones, see the `Supported Motorboards Setup Notes </ex-commandstation/advanced-setup/supported-motorboards/index>`.